nodevalet/nodevalet/README.md

 For now NodeValet supports Helium and Condominium.
 To try it out please head over to https://nodevalet.io .
 We're working to add a variety of other Masternode coins to the service in the very near future.

-Part of NodeValet runs on an adapted version of [marsmensch' Nodemaster script.](https://github.com/masternodes/vps)
+Part of NodeValet runs on an adapted version of [Florian Maier's Nodemaster script.](https://github.com/masternodes/vps)

 # Features